alexislours/crcpedia/tables/NpcEquipRule.md

 **Hashed string**: CapFrequencyWear u8

-**Notes**: Likelyhood of wearing a cap from the PurposeTag during this EquipRule?
+**Notes**: Likelyhood of wearing a cap from the PurposeTag during this EquipRule.
 Numbers should line up with ClothesFrequencyWear, but that has 3 different strings and this has 4 values.

 **Versions**: